simplifier-ag/docker-compose/README.md

-# Simplifier 8 EHP 3
+# Simplifier 8 EHP 4

 ## Changelog:
-* PDF Plugin JS execution is disabled per default
-* Legacy OPC UA connector is disabled per default
-* New feature: Allow users to select a preferred language in workflows
+* A new shared volume has been added to simplifier and workflow designtime to be able to exchange files directly

 ---